 Number of pixels per clock: Specifies the number of pixels for video clock generation.
 (Option is displayed when HDMI protocol is selected.
 See Figure 4-2 or Figure 4-4.)

-Advanced Clock Mode: When checked, the core exposes most of the available clock ports (for example, gtnorth/southrefclk0/1_ports are revealed in GTHE3/4 transceiver type).
-When HDMI protocol is selected, this option is disabled.
+Advanced Clock Mode: When checked under DisplayPort protocol, the core exposes all the available single-ended clock ports (e.g gtnorth/southrefclk_0/1 ports are revealed for GTXE2, GTHE3, GTHE4).